themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 > To date, the efficacy of elagolix has only been demonstrated in placebo-controlled explanatory trials.
 Pragmatic trials comparing elagolix with low-dose hormonal contraceptives and progestogens should be planned to verify the magnitude of the incremental benefit, if any, of this GnRH antagonist over currently used standard treatments.

-**Lupron**, a commonly used has a long history of significant and long lasting side effects.
+**Lupron**, a commonly used GnRH antagonist, was originally approved for treatment of advanced male prostate cancer.
+It's creator,  has been found guilty of

+Lupron also [has a controversial history](https://www.wsbtv.com/news/local/georgia-woman-says-drug-used-to-treat-endometriosis-led-to-series-of-health-problems/859263892) of significant and long lasting side effects.
+There have been numerous [lawsuits](https://www.lupronvictimshub.com/lawsuits.html) launched by patients who claim the drug is responsible for a wide range of chronic symptoms including bone loss, memory loss, vision loss, and pain.

 **Alternative Therapies:**